Photo shot by @mikeomeally

 That’s cool.
 So at this time, were you painting then or just drawing?

 I’ve always been drawing and carrying my sketchbooks.
 It’s been that way since I was 17.
 But I was not painting that much because I didn’t have the time or the space.
 I was just skating and travelling a lot.
 I didn’t have a studio.

 I was taking photos but it was when I moved to France that I kind of stopped skating professionally, I was skating for myself and also moving to a new place that was different to Barcelona, where there are a lot of people, social life and distractions.

 So when I moved to this house in France in the mountains that’s when I started painting.

 That was 8 years ago.
 So since then every year I’ve just been putting more energy and time into it.

-Yeah, new creativity can come out when you have space, time and the capacity.
-Where there any artists that inspired you?
+Yeah, new creative ideas can come when you have space, time and capacity.
+Which artists inspired you?

 I told you that I was influenced by my friend Fernando, who’s always been a big influence but just in my approach to being creative and exploring, definitely there are some influences in my style but directly there are two people that I’ve met in the last 8 years that have influenced me in my painting

 One is Julio Lorenzo who is a skater, a really good skater from Spain, who lives in Barcelona.
 He went to art school and I didn’t and so I don’t have a formal art background, so I didn’t originally really have the technique to make things the way I wanted to.